-Detention/Hurtful Attitude or Action - Take Responsibility for Yourself report the inappropriate behavior and make the necessary arrangement to spend 1 hour in the "TRY" (Take Responsibility for Yourself) room after school.
+Detention/Hurtful Attitude or Action - Take Responsibility for Yourself report the inappropriate behavior and make the necessary arrangement to spend 1 hour after school at the principal's discretion.

-When a student in grades 1-4 chooses not to follow school rules, he/she will receive a behavior infraction/Hurtful Attitude or Action slip and be required to go to the office to call his/her parents to report the inappropriate behavior and make the necessary arrangement to spend 15 minutes in the "TRY" (Take Responsibility for Your) room after school.
+When a student in grades 1-4 chooses not to follow school rules, he/she will receive a behavior infraction/Hurtful Attitude or Action slip and be required to go to the office to call his/her parents to report the inappropriate behavior and make the necessary arrangement to spend time after school at the principal's discretion.